AndersonCastilloL/capstone-project/content/posts/capstone-project-documentation.md

 ## Heatmap and Buffer Analysis

+This section consists in two parts:

+· Creation of a dinamic heat map of dock availability that can be changed based on the month and year parameter.
+This will allow us to understand the pattern of bicycle usage across the city.

-Search for areas that are near existing bike lanes but do not have a nearby bike station.
-The buffer has been set to 500 meters.
+· Performance of a buffer analysis.
+Here we are going to search for areas that are near the bike lanes but do not have a nearby bike station to detect potential zones where new bike stations could be installed.
+The buffer has been set in 500 meters based on the size of the city and the number of stations.
 ### a.
 Libraries

 ```python